yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/_index.md

   - /preview/api/ysql/commands/
 type: indexpage
 ---
 The YSQL statements are compatible with the SQL dialect that PostgreSQL supports.
 The sidebar lists all of the YSQL statements in alphabetical order.
-The following tables list them by catagory.
+The following tables list them by category.

 ## Data definition language (DDL)